Infinitesimal Automorphisms of VB-groupoids and algebroids: Infinitesimal automorphisms of VB-groupoids and algebroids

-\begin{remark} Infinitesimal automorphisms of $E$ correspond bijectively to derivations of $E$.
-To see this, recall, first of all, that the gauge algebroids $\der E$ and $\der E^\ast$ are canonically isomorphic.
+The following lemma is familiar to experts. \begin{lemma} Infinitesimal automorphisms of $E$ correspond bijectively to derivations of $E$. \end{lemma} \begin{proof} We report a proof for completeness.
+Recall that the gauge algebroids $\der E$ and $\der E^\ast$ are canonically isomorphic.
 The isomorphism identifies a derivation $\Delta : \Gamma (E) \to \Gamma (E)$ with derivation $\Delta^\ast $ of $E^\ast$ defined by